What is the Gadsden flag?

-Protesters who gathered to demonstrate against the Confederate era symbol were seen waving the Gadsden flag.
-The flag now being used not as a taunt against imperialism, but rather waved in an anti-Confederate rally.
+Protesters who gathered to demonstrate against the Confederate-era symbol were seen waving the Gadsden flag.
+The flag is now being used not as a taunt against imperialism, but rather waved in an anti-Confederate rally.
 The Gasded flag suddenly jumped the fence and became, for a moment, an anti-Confederate symbol.

 While some argue it is an expression of white power, it now seems to be more of an anti-government symbol.

 For Jamar Galbreath, a social justice fighter, is quoted in HCN in saying that: “the Gadsden flag evokes something sinister: an 1846 Edgar Allen Poe story, ‘The Cask of Amontillado.’
 In it, a man pledges revenge on another man.
 While luring his victim toward his death, he speaks of his family coat of arms: a snake biting the foot that is stepping on its body, with the Latin words Nemo me impune lacessit — “No one strikes me with impunity.”